 opencast with a password and grant it all necessary rights:

-GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP,INDEX,TRIGGER,CREATE TEMPORARY TABLES ON opencast.* TO 'opencast'@'localhost' IDENTIFIED BY 'opencast_password';
+GRANT SELECT,INSERT,UPDATE,DELETE,CREATE TEMPORARY TABLES ON opencast.* TO 'opencast'@'localhost' IDENTIFIED BY 'opencast_password';

-You can choose another name for the user and database and should use a different password.
+You can choose other names for the users and the database, and you should use a different password.

 In a distributed system, apart from